VNDB.org API v2 (Kana)

 media.qty

 Integer, quantity.
-This is 0 for media where a quantity does not make sense, like “internet download”.
+This is 0 for media where the quantity is unknown or where it does not make sense, like “internet download”.

 vns